cwlowder/lobal/README.md

 ./node <ip of server>
 ```
 When a node is created, it will send a push request to the server, registering this node as a server for some service(a webpage).
-The server will then remember that a node at some location has this service.
+The server will then remember that a node at some ip address and port has this service.
 Thus, when a client requests a particular
-service, the server will randomly pick a node registered on that service to proxy the request to.
+webpage, the server will randomly pick a node registered on that service to proxy the request to.

 This registration action can be emulated with this bash command:
 ```bash
 curl --header "Content-Type: application/json"   --request POST   --data '{"name":"/", "port":5000}'   http://localhost:9000
 ```
 Where we register the name of the service to be "/" and that service to be running on port 5000.
-Evantually, the server will remove this node as it crawls through all the nodes registered on itself.
+Evantually, the server will remove this node as it crawls through all of its registered nodes, checking to see if they are still alive.

-Before then, we can curl all the nodes registered on the server
+Before then, we can request details on our new node
 ```bash
 curl localhost:9000
 ```